Seasonal Planning for Ireland Travel

 Waterford Winterval (Nov-Dec): Series of Christmas- and winter-themed events in Waterford, including ice-skating, sleigh rides, light shows, holiday markets, and performances.

-Spring (March through May)
+Ireland in Spring (March to May)

 Visit the Emerald Isle in spring and you'll be rewarded by green, green, green.
 Swaths of brilliant-hued hillside bounce back after months of winter, and temperatures creep back into the low 50s° F. This makes spring great for outdoor activities, especially day hikes and cycling excursions on the still-quiet roads—this self-guided itinerary has a bit of both, touring the Ring of Kerry by foot and bike over eight days.